 How much will I get paid?

-Carers on average are paid approximately £340 per week; however this may vary due to the needs of each individual.
+On average, carers receive an allowance of approximately £500 per week; however this may vary due to the needs of each individual.
+They do not pay tax on this amount.
 Carers will also receive contributions to the household for things such as food, bills and rent.

 Will I get any holiday?